bharathegde500/portfolio-projects/README.md

 # portfolio-projects
-this is the repositary which contains of projects i have done.
+this is the repositary which contains projects i have done. thanks for visiting .